aklivity/zilla-docs/src/concepts/config-intro.md

 ### Route Exit

-A route exists to direct messages on the stream to a desired exit point.
+A route exists to direct a data stream to a desired exit point.
 This is the next binding needed to parse the the stream data.
 Bindings like [tcp](../reference/config/bindings/binding-tcp.md) are frequently used to route incoming streams to different exit points.
+Once a valid exit point is determined messages can flow to the correct `exit` destination.

 ### Guarded Routes

-A route is considered guarded if a [guard](#guards) is specified.
+A route is considered `guarded` if a [guard](#guards) is specified.
+The guard condition short circuits any other route conditions and is used evaluate if a stream is allowed to use the route.
+If the `guarded` check fails the other route conditions aren't considered allowing route evaluation to fall through to the next defined route.
 Any guard can be configured, enabling different use cases when protecting data sent over a stream.
-The guard condition supersedes any other conditions and is evaluated first.

 ## Guards